AndrewAndreev2019/rsschool-cv/cv.md

 ### About me

----

-I'm a 44 years old self-study man.
+I'm 44 years old self-study man.
 At start, WEB-development was only a hobby, but later i'm decided to try this RSSchool courses.
 I hope, i'm get new useful skills and improve my knowledge of JS.

 ---

 ### Languages

----

 * __English__ - B1.
 * __Russian__ - Native.